 Questions about labor and delivery?
 Come see us.

-If you’d like more information about childbirth or if you have questions related to any aspect of your pregnancy, please make an appointment with one of our Westchester Health pediatricians or a Westchester Health OB/GYN.
+If you’d like more information about childbirth or if you have questions related to any aspect of your pregnancy, please call (914) 232-1919 to make an appointment with one of our Westchester Health pediatricians or a Westchester Health OB/GYN.
 Our #1 goal is for you to have a safe pregnancy and deliver a healthy baby.
 Whenever, wherever you need us, we’re here for you.

 To read Dr. Adler’s blog in full, click here.